Strongly correlated physics in organic open-shell quantum systems: Insights from ab-initio Simulations

 \subsection{Coulomb parameters in the LO basis}

-The partially screened Coulomb matrix projected onto the LO basis of the active space $U_{ij} = (\mathbf{U}_A)_{ij}$ is shown in Figs.~\ref{fig:U_matrix}(a,b) for the pentadienyl and the benzyl radicals, respectively.
-In both cases, the intra-orbital couplings $U_{ii}$ are in the range of $4$--$5$~eV and are slightly stronger for the atoms farther away from the metallic Au electrons, due to the weaker screening effects.
-Similar values of the Coulomb repulsion are found for the anchoring groups.
-However, as we shall see later, while the Cp$_z$ LOs are close to half-filling the Np$_z$ LOs are almost full, resulting in weak correlation effects.
+The partially screened cRPA Coulomb matrix projected onto the LO basis of the active space is shown in Figs.~\ref{fig:U_matrix}(a,b) for the pentadienyl and the benzyl radicals, respectively.
+We adopt the simplified notation $U_{ij} = \mathbf{U}_{A;ij}$.
+In both cases, the intra-orbital Coulomb interaction parameters are in the range of $U_{ii} \approx 4$--$5$~eV and are slightly stronger for the atoms farther away from the metallic Au electrons, due to a weaker screening.
+Similar values of the Coulomb repulsion are found for the amino anchoring groups.
+However, as we shall discuss later in more detail, the C-p$_z$ LOs are generally close to half-filling, where correlations are the strongest, whereas the N-p$_z$ LOs are closer to being fully occupied, thus resulting in weaker correlations.